 —Elliott Sober, Hans Reichenbach Professor and William Vilas Research Professor, University of Wisconsin, Madison

-—Linnda R. Caporael, Professor of Science and Technology Studies, Rensselaer Polytechnic Institute
+—Linnda R. Caporael, Professor of Science and Technolgy Studies, Rensselaer Polytechnic Institute